19 Artworks We Loved at the 2020 India Art FairArt Wise

 5. Burden of Proof by Poonam Jain

-Giving a third dimension to the masters of 2D art, Kalakriti Art Gallery put up a brilliant display of bronze sculptures by 4 of India’s most eminent artists – Jogen Chowdhury, Krishen Khanna, Ram Kumar and Thota Vaikuntam.
+Giving a third dimension to the masters of 2D art was a brilliant display of bronze sculptures by 4 of India’s most eminent artists – Jogen Chowdhury, Krishen Khanna, Ram Kumar and Thota Vaikuntam.
 Made at the renowned London Foundry, the entire collection of sculptures was breathtakingly detailed and striking in resemblance to the iconic styles that the four artists have become so famous for with their paintings.

 7. Untitled (Draupadi Vastraharan) by MV Dhurandhar, 1934